 Here’s a repost of a blog I wrote nine years ago today that is even more important in today’s digital world of relational distractedness…

-The other day my 14 year old Brenda and I were essentially stranded in our mini-van for an hour, fully expecting to be bored.
+The other day my 14 year old Bren and I were essentially stranded in our mini-van for an hour, fully expecting to be bored.
 On a whim, I said five words that transformed our time into one of our most meaningful conversations ever!

 “Let’s ask each other questions.”